Reference Knowledgeable Network for Machine Reading Comprehension: Related Studies

 \section{Related Studies}

-For multi-choice MRC tasks, existing studies mostly focus on pre-training powerful contextualized models \cite{devlin2019bert,liu2019roberta,lan2019albert,yang2019xlnet,raffel2020t5} as encoder, or improving the matching interactions between the input sequences based on attention methods \cite{zhang2020semBERT,zhu2020dual,wang2018co,tang2019multi}.
-Instead, some studies attempt to improve the performance other than exploiting pre-trained models, among which \emph{knowledge injection} and \emph{reading strategy simulation} are in widespread attention.
+To solve multi-choice MRC tasks, existing studies mostly focus on more powerful pre-trained contextualized encoders \cite{devlin2019bert,lan2019albert,yang2019xlnet,clark2019electra}, or more complex network design to model the interactions between input sequences \cite{zhang2020semBERT,zhu2020dual,wang2018co,tang2019multi}.
+Instead, some studies attempt to improve the performance by human reading strategy simulation, among which \emph{knowledge injection} and \emph{reading strategy simulation} are in widespread attention.